TamirShalev/Clouds-Segmentation-Project/README.md

 The main directory must contain:
 - All the python files (which can be found in 'src' in this repository)
 - The data directory (which can be found in 'data' in this repository)
+- The models directory (which can be found in 'models' in this repository)
 - A directory named 'weights' (will be explained shortly)
 - A directory named 'results' (will be explained shortly)